New Patients 610.904.9274

 Does my diet affect my gum health?

 Yes!
-If your diet lacks certain vitamins or nutrients, this can make your gums more susceptible to infection and gum disease.
-This may cause your gums to become swollen, inflamed, tender and bleed.
+If your diet lacks certain vitamins or nutrients, your gums may be more susceptible to infection and gum disease.
+This may cause your gums to become swollen, inflamed, tender, and bleed.
 Eating a well-balanced diet will help support your gum health.

-What is the most common cause for bleeding gums?
+What is the most common cause of bleeding gums?

 Most of our patients who suffer from bleeding gums have some form of gum disease.
-Gum disease is caused by a build up of plaque and tartar on the teeth along the gum line.
+Gum disease is caused by a build-up of plaque and tartar on the teeth along the gum line.
 This is the direct result of not properly caring for your teeth.
-To avoid the build up of plaque and tartar on your teeth, you need to brush your teeth properly twice a day, floss at least once a day and visit Dr. Petkevis every 6 months for a routine oral hygiene exam and a teeth cleaning.
+To avoid plaque and tartar buildup on your teeth, you should brush your teeth properly twice a day, floss at least once a day, and visit Dr. Petkevis every six months for a routine oral hygiene exam and teeth cleaning.